-- It helps you to maintain your blood pressure at the lower levels.
+- It helps you to maintain your blood pressure at lower levels.

-- The dogs are also helpful in improving your cholesterol levels.
+- Dogs are also helpful in improving your cholesterol levels.

 - It helps you keep your triglyceride levels lower.

 Not only these but daily walks, exercises, and other activities in the company of your dog improve your overall health.
 To avoid any health risks for you and your dog, keep them up to date on their vaccinations so they do not carry harmful germs.

-Are there any other benefits of having a dog at an old age?
+Are there any other benefits of having a dog in old age?

 Yes, there are many benefits of having a dog at an old age other than the health benefits.
 Some of them are below.

-- Anti-stress – Most pets and especially dogs are known to be the greatest anti-stress agents because when they are around, Oxytocin (a hormone in the human body) releases which lowers the stress level.
+- Anti-stress – Most pets and especially dogs are known to be the greatest anti-stress agents because when they are around, Oxytocin (a hormone in the human body) is released which lowers the stress level.

 - Sense of security – They are alert and protective.
 They sense dangers and in fact, they are capable of sensing the changes in your health and can alert others if you collapse or got a serious health issue.
 If you are a senior citizen and unfortunately alone, you MUST have a four-legged companion in your life.